leblancr/django_react_notes/README.md

 [21/Jun/2024 19:45:41] "GET / HTTP/1.1" 404 2175
 Not Found: /favicon.ico
 [21/Jun/2024 19:45:42] "GET /favicon.ico HTTP/1.1" 404 2226
-There is no code setup for /
+There is no code setup for / route

 mongosh:
 test> use rich